nightly/scs/docs/Do.md

 	Used in a disjunction chain of the positive effects.

 # Compound Actions
 A successor state axiom can reason between simple actions contained within compound actions.
+This also means that a successor state axiom can make a statement about multiple simple actions that occured in parallel (all within the same compound action), for special facility mappings.